rohithtp/mcp-python-sse/README.md

 ## Logging

 Server logs are written to both the console and `logs/server_sse.log`.
-The log level is set to DEBUG for detailed information
+The log level is set to DEBUG for detailed information.